Mitchell Starc: 2012–2013

 Starc and Bird would both be selected for the Sydney Test a week later, and Starc remained in the team for the following ODI series against Sri Lanka.
 During the opening match of the series, Starc experienced calf soreness which forced him to miss the second match.
 This was the first time an injury had forced Starc to miss a match for Australia.
 He also played in Australia's ODI series against the West Indies, and he was named player of the match for a devastating 5/20 spell in the 1st ODI, which helped bowl the West Indies out for 70 runs (a total which Australia chased within just 10 overs).
 During this time, a bone spur was discovered in Starc's ankle.
 Due to the intense schedule for the Australian team in the upcoming year, Starc chose to forgo surgery to fix the issue which would have taken him out of the side for up to three months.
 Starc also chose not to submit his name for the 2013 IPL player auction despite the expectation that he would attract a considerable sum of money.
 He instead opted to take two months to rest between Australia's 2013 tours of India and England.
 In the 3rd Test of Australia's tour of India, Starc came within one run of being the first Australian to score a Test century batting 9 or below for 65 years.
 He played "nervelessly" through most of his innings, but when he reached 99 India's captain MS Dhoni brought the fielders in to put more pressure on Starc, and he began to play false shots.
-Starc attempted to drive the ball off of Ishant Sharma's bowling, but instead he edged the ball behind him and was caught by Dhoni.
+Starc attempted to drive the ball from Ishant Sharma's bowling, but instead he edged the ball behind him and was caught by Dhoni.
 This turned out to be Starc's final match of the tour.
 India had won the series at the end of the 3rd Test match, so rather than risk Starc's ankle spur becoming a bigger problem, the team's management sent him back to Australia for surgery with the hope that he would be recovered in time for the tour of England.
 It was then discovered that a separate spur had already broken off on the inside of Starc's ankle, which had been causing him pain for several months.
 Starc later revealed that he had been relying on injections of painkillers to get through his bowling, but the injections were no longer numbing the pain by the end of the India series.
 The surgery was a success and he was named in Australia's squads for the 2013 ICC Champions Trophy and the 2013 Ashes series in England.